Singer-songwriter Rie Sawai is currently holding her nationwide concert tour "RIE SAWAI Summer Tour 2023"

 -Please tell us your thoughts about this concert tour, "RIE SAWAI Summer Tour 2023."

-A national tour is one of the things I've decided to do every year.
-I hope that by promoting it as a summer tour every year, it will become an opportunity for people to get to know Sawai Rie.
-As self-restraint continues due to the COVID-19 pandemic, I used to feel more like the audience "came" to my live shows, but now I feel like I'm "going to deliver" my songs.
+A nationwide tour is one of the things I've decided to do every year.
+I'd be happy if announcing it as a summer tour every year would help people get to know Sawai Rie.
+While self-restraint due to the COVID-19 pandemic has continued, I used to feel more like the audience would "come" to my shows, but now I feel like I'm "going to deliver" my songs.
 My stance is that if there's even one person who listens to my songs, then I'll go and sing there!

 This tour kicked off in Yokohama, and then we performed in Ofunato, Iwate Prefecture.
-Since the earthquake, we've been performing at a nursing home in Ofunato, and when we visited again this time as part of the tour, we received warm words like "We've been waiting for you" and "We've missed you."
+After the earthquake, we performed at a nursing home in Ofunato, and when we visited again this time as part of our tour, we received warm words of encouragement, such as "We've been waiting for you" and "We've missed you."
 It was a moment that really made us feel that if even one person is waiting for us, we should continue.
-If we can be an encouragement to someone, we'll do our best.
+If we can be an encouragement to someone, we will do our best to the end.

 The biggest challenge of this summer tour is our first performance in Kyushu.
-It's a big venue called "Border-Live Music & Drinks-" in Fukuoka, a one-night performance at a music bar for adults.
-I'm really looking forward to seeing what kind of customers will come.
+It's a one-night show at a large venue called "border-live music & drinks-" in Fukuoka, a music bar that adults can enjoy.
+I'm really looking forward to seeing what kind of people will come.

-- I'm looking forward to the final of the summer tour.
-Finally, please give us a message from Mr. Sawai to everyone.
+- I'm looking forward to the final part of the summer tour.
+Finally, please give us a message from Sawai-san to everyone.

 I know you've been wearing a mask for a long time and you might be reluctant to sing out loud, but I encourage everyone to try singing.

-Because we use our voices so often, it's hard to think of it as something we can "improve" because it's something we're so familiar with.
+We use our voices so often that it's hard to think of it as something we "improve" because it's something we're so familiar with.
 But because it's something we're so familiar with, I want people to experience it as something that can change their daily lives.

-I used to feel self-conscious about my narrow natural vocal range and my inability to sing high notes, but with correct vocalization I was able to expand my range and sing stronger, higher notes.
-My life as a singer has changed dramatically because my voice doesn't get hoarse as easily.
-I realized that polishing my voice can make me feel so positive and cheerful.
+I used to have a complex about my natural vocal range being narrow and not being able to hit high notes, but with correct vocalization I was able to expand my range and produce a strong, high-pitched voice.
+My life as a singer has changed dramatically since my voice no longer gets hoarse, and I've realized how much honing my voice can make me feel so positive and cheerful.

-In addition, her activities as a care worker and her participation in beauty pageants have given her the opportunity to see "each person's own way of life."
-These activities have also had a positive impact on her efforts to further hone her voice as a singer-songwriter and voice trainer.
+Her work as a caregiver and her participation in beauty pageants have also given her the opportunity to see "each person's own way of life."
+These experiences have also had a positive impact on her efforts to further hone her voice as a singer-songwriter and voice trainer.

-I want to continue to convey the image of a woman called Rie Sawai so that people will see me trying my best and think, "Me too!"
-I would be happy if you would continue to support me.
+I want to continue to spread the image of the woman known as Sawai Rie so that people will see me working hard and think, "Me too!"
+I would be happy if you continue to support me.

-The summer tour, which overcame the COVID-19 pandemic, will continue until September 17th.
-Be sure to come to the venue to experience Sawai's beautiful singing voice and her inner radiance!
+The summer tour, which overcame the COVID-19 pandemic, will run until September 17th.
+Be sure to come to the venue to experience Sawai's beautiful singing voice and inner radiance!

 Rie Sawai